AI

 "A.I." is Actually a Broad Term

 We start with a big-picture view: “Artificial Intelligence” is the general name we call machines doing tasks that normally require human intelligence.
 Which means they are "smarter" than an average algorithm.
+It's the difference between a traffic light that works with a fixed timer, and a traffic light that works based on how busy is the cross section.

 Within AI, we have “Machine Learning” (ML), algorithms that learn patterns from data rather than following explicit instructions.